 ‘Helen’ (I’m calling her that because, well, it was her name) looked resplendent in a long purple ball gown, complete with giant beehive hair-do.
 Quite what possessed her to dress like that, in order to meet two strangers in a football ground car park, remains a mystery, but we soon learned that she often ‘overdresses for the football’, and had not, contrary to our first suspicions, simply crawled out of bed from whichever party she had attended the night before.

-Two things struck me about Helen, and I suspect they both struck Gareth too, such were their size.
+Two things struck me about Helen, and I suspect they both struck Gareth too, such were their colossal size.
 It was like she had smuggled two bald men into her very low cut dress, and neither of them were especially keen on staying in there.
 I hope I speak for both Gareth and I when I say we are not perverts, but if we looked anywhere within a five metre radius of Helen, passers-by would naturally assume we were ogling her boobs.
 They were so big, I would not be surprised if they had their own gravitational field.

 It then transpired that the other lady in the group was the club photographer, and they had kindly opened the ground to take official pictures on the pitch.
-As Gareth and I stood on the centre circle next to Helen, she began to glance downwards (in hindsight, I suspect she was simply adjusting her scarf), before suddenly asking ‘Oh, and have you met Matthew and Daniel?’
+As Gareth and I stood at the centre circle next to Helen, she began to glance downwards (in hindsight, I suspect she was simply adjusting her scarf), before suddenly asking ‘Oh, and have you met Matthew and Daniel?’

 #13 – Corby Town – 11:45